isolume/unduck/README.md

 DuckDuckGo does their redirects server side.
 Their DNS is...not always great.
 Result is that it often takes ages.

-I solved this by doing all of the work client side.
+Theo solved this by doing all of the work client side.
 Once you've went to https://f.umi.to once, the JS is all cache'd and will never need to be downloaded again.
-Your device does the redirects, not me.
+Your device does the redirects, not the server.